Harry24k/MAIR/README.md

 > "Make your AI Robust."

 _MAIR_  is a PyTorch-based adversarial training framework.
-The goal of *MAIR* is to (1) provide an easy implementation and reproduction of adversarial training methods and (2) make it easier to evaluate the adversarial robustness of deep learning models.
+The goal of MAIR is to (1) _provide an easy implementation of adversarial training methods_ and (2) _make it easier to evaluate the adversarial robustness of deep learning models_.

 Adversarial training has become the de-facto standard method for improving the robustness of models against adversarial examples.
 However, during the writing of [our paper](https://openreview.net/forum?id=AGVBqJuL0T), we realized that there is no framework integrating adversarial training methods.
 Therefore, to promote reproducibility and transparency in the field of deep learning, we integrated the algorithms, tools, and pre-trained models.